Loops, Holonomy and Signature: Introduction

-taking values in the ring of the formal power series with the non-commutative variables $X_1, \ldots, X_n$.
-Chen proved that this map is a faithful representation of the group of loops $\mathcal{L}^{\ psi,ret}(\R^n,p)$ \cite{Chen1, Chen2prima, Chen2}.
-For other results concerning iterated integrals, see \cite{Chen3, Chen4}.
-In recent years, this theory had a resurgence in the context of stochastic processes \cite{Lyons1}, bounded variation paths \cite{Lyons2prima} and rough paths \cite{Lyons1, Lyons2}.

-In this paper, we construct a principal bundle with connection whose holonomy coincides with the Chen signature map on the group of loops $\mathcal{L}^{\ psi,ret}(\R^n,p)$ in euclidean space.
-In other words, we show that the Chen signature map on this loop space is the holonomy map of a principal bundle with connection.
-In particular, this holonomy map is a monomorphism.

-In view of the mentioned counterexample given by Meneses in \cite{Meneses} of a non-retreacable thin loop in the class of piecewise smoothly loops showing in particular that the group $\mathcal{L}^{\ ps,ret}(M,p)$ is a proper extension of $\mathcal{L}^{\ ps,thin}(M,p)$, we show that no such counterexample is possible in the class of piecewise smoothly immersed loops.
-Actually, in section \ref{section_Juan} we prove the following proposition.
+For this work it will be important to consider the difference between the groups obtained by these equivalence relations.
+We quote the known facts about this in Section \ref{s.prelim}, but we remark one result here: In \cite{Meneses}, Meneses provides a non-retraceable thin loop in the class of piecewise smoothly loops, showing in particular that the group $\mathcal{L}^{\ ps,ret}(M,p)$ is a proper extension of $\mathcal{L}^{\ ps,thin}(M,p)$.
+We show that no such counterexample is possible in the class of piecewise smoothly immersed loops.